 truststaff_az Think about the election staff and volunteers who handle the administration and conduct of elections in Maricopa County, AZ.
-How committed do you think they will be to making sure the elections held this November are fair and accurate?
+How committed do you think they will be at making sure the elections held this November are fair and accurate?

 Very committed (4)